DO YOU THINK HOMOSEXUALS ARE REVOLTING?

 In 1969 the leading gay political organization in operation was the Mattachine Society of New York (MSNY), that utilized very buttoned down, straight laced legal techniques to try to advance equality.
-But right after the Stonewall Riots a group of gay, lesbians, bisexuals, drag queens fed up with being abused and the slowness and exclusion of the Mattachine Society’s techniques formed the Gay Liberation Front.
+But right after the Stonewall Riots a group of gay men and lesbians fed up with being abused and the slowness and exclusion of the Mattachine Society’s techniques formed the Gay Liberation Front.

 One of the GLF’s first acts was to organize a march in response to Stonewall and to demand an end to the persecution of homosexuals.
 This was the first gay pride parade in New York in June 1970 .
 As the flier shows below, this inaugural gathering was called Liberation Day and featured a “Gay-In” in Central Park, consciousness-raising groups, dances, and women-only potluck dinners making the first pride not only a protest but also a community event.

 The GLF had a broad political platform, denouncing racism and declaring support for various Third World struggles and the Black Panther Party.
 They took an anti-capitalist stance and attacked the nuclear family and traditional gender roles but first and foremost their fight was focused on gay rights.

 The Gay Liberation Front sought to avoid many of the pitfalls they saw in the political tactics of groups like Mattachine.
 Where Mattachine activists had sought to project an image of respectability, the new gay liberationists would fight against mainstream attitudes and values.
 They would “start demanding, not politely requesting, our rights.”

 GLF members openly claimed the word “Gay,” which had been avoided by the previous generation of gay and lesbian activists in favor of cryptic, inoffensive names: Mattachine, Bilitis, Janus.
 They demanded liberation in the spirit of the national-liberation